-The spring-applied single-disc brake must be connected to a DC power source.
-The supply voltage can be rectified by means of a bridge rectifier or half-wave rectifier or by using a combination of the two rectifier types.
-Various rectifier versions are available (see examples in Table 8/1) to allow the brake to be connected directly to an AC power source.
+The spring-applied single-disc brake must be supplied with DC voltage.
+Connection to an AC power source is via a bridge or half-wave rectifier.
+Various rectifier versions are available (see examples in Table 10/1) for this purpose.
 Depending on the brake size and torque, voltage ripple due to intermittent power supply may cause brake humming or incorrect brake operation.
 Perfect brake operation must be ensured by the user or system manufacturer by providing suitable electrical controls.

-Rectifier series Rectifier type Rated input voltage range U 1 /VAC (40-60 Hz) Output voltage U2/VDC Max. outpu R-load I/ADC t current L-load I/ADC 32 07.22B.0 half-wave 0-500 (±10%) U1 • 0.445 1.6 2.0 32 07.23B.0 bridge 0-400 (±10%) U1 • 0.890 1.6 2.0 The relevant rectifier specification sheets must be observed!
+Rectifier series Rectifier type Rated input voltage range U 1 /VAC (40-60Hz) Output voltage U2/VDC Max. output R-load I/ADC t current L-load I/ADC 32 07.22B.0 half-wave 0-500 (±10%) U1 • 0.445 1.6 2.0 32 07.23B.0 bridge 0-400 (±10%) U 1 • 0.890 1.6 2.0 Specific rectifier specification sheets must be observed!

-Table 8/1: Recommended rectifiers for single-phase AC voltage supply
+Table 10/1: Recommended rectifiers for single-phase AC voltage supply

-DC power supply:
+3.3.1 DC power supply

-The figure to the right shows the voltage curve after the field coil (1.2) has been de-energized.
+The figure to the right shows the voltage curve after the field coil (1.2) has been de-energised.

-The peak voltage U{Vmax} during disconnection without protective circuit may reach several thousand volts in the millisecond region.
+The peak voltage $U{Vmax}$ during disconnection without protective circuit may reach several thousand V in the millisecond region.
 This may cause irreversible damage to the field coil (1.2), switching contacts and electronic components.
 Sparking will occur on the switch during disconnection.
 Consequently, a protective circuit must be provided to reduce the current during disconnection and to limit the voltage.
-The maximum permitted overvoltage during disconnection is 1500 V. If Kendrion rectifiers are used (see Table 8/1), the protective circuit required for the built-in electronic components and field coil (1.2) is included in the rectifier.
-This does not apply to the external contacts required for DC side switching as there would be no galvanic isolation of the external contact.
+The maximum permitted overvoltage during disconnection is 1500V.
+If Kendrion rectifiers are used (see Table 10/1), the protective circuit required for the built-in electronic components and field coil (1.2) is included in the rectifier.
+This does not apply to the external contacts required for the external contact.